 No services specifically prohibited by the Sarbanes-Oxley Act of 2002 will be provided to the Company by the independent auditor.
 The Audit Committee has adopted a policy that requires the Audit Committee or a member of the Audit Committee to pre-approve all engagements with the Company's independent auditor.
 These services include audit services, audit-related services and tax services.
-In accordance with its pre-approval policy, the Audit Committee or its chair pre-approved all services performed by the independent auditor during fiscal 2021.
+In addition, under the terms of its pre-approval policy, the Audit Committee will approve, if necessary, any changes in terms, conditions and fees resulting from changes in audit scope, Company structure or other matters.
+In accordance with its pre-approval policy, the Audit Committee or its chair pre-approved the engagement of the independent auditor for fiscal 2022 and also pre-approved services to be performed by the independent auditor during fiscal 2022, with certain changes in fees subsequently approved by the Audit Committee.